0mlml/wordhunt/README.md

 # Word Hunt Solver

 A Word Hunt Solver web application that helps users find words in a 4x4 grid.
-The solver uses a depth-first search algorithm and a trie data structure to efficiently find valid words according to the rules of the Word Hunt game.
+The solver uses a depth-first search algorithm and a trie data structure to efficiently find valid words.

+It is designed for the iMessage "Game Pigeon" game "Word Hunt".

 ![Screenshot of Word Hunt Solver](https://raw.githubusercontent.com/0mlml/wordhunt/main/img/screenshot.png)